agb32/cosmadoc/docs/source/gpu.md

 To check that you have the correct permissions to submit to a partition, you can use the ```scontrol show partition=PARTITION_NAME``` command to see which groups are allow to submit to that partition.

+The Intel PVC GPUs on gi001 are currently dead - sometime in Autumn 2025.
+Watch this space - we may be able to ressurect them.

 ## DINE2

 The DINE2 GPU system is a composable system with up to 8 A30 GPUs per node.
 Currently these are static (i.e. if you require a specific GPU configuration, please ask), but eventually we hope to make it dynamic (i.e. to be able to ask Slurm to compose a system).
 In total, there are 8 GPUs, and these can be composed in any configuration to the 8 servers.